siggisv/remotemo/README.md

-# remotemo
+# ReMoTeMo
-Retro Monochrome Text Monitor - a library for building applications with a really old school looking user interface.
+Retro Monochrome Text Monitor - a library for building applications with a really old-school looking user interface.

-By old school, we mean late 70s - beginning of the 80s.
-A fixed size monochrome text only monitor with keyboard only user input (ASCII only, not even extended ASCII).
+By really old-school, we mean late 70s - beginning of the 80s.
+A monochrome, fixed size, text-only monitor with keyboard-only user input (and restricted to ASCII only, not even extended ASCII).

+Optionally the text gets displayed at a slow rate to recreate the feeling of being connected over a slow connection.

 ## WARNING
 This is work-in-progress that has not even reached beta status.

-Anything might be changed
+Almost nothing works yet and anything might get changed at any time.